 Or choose a book by clicking on one of the titles on the left side of the page.

-Helene Pilibosian was born in 1933 in Boston, Massachusetts, to survivors of the Armenian Genocide.
+Helene Pilibosian (1933-2015) was born in Boston, Massachusetts, to survivors of the Armenian Genocide.
 After graduating from Watertown High School, she attended Harvard University and graduated with a degree in humanities in 1960, then marrying Hagop Sarkissian.
 She was the first woman editor of the newspaper The Armenian Mirror-Spectator.

 The 50th anniversary of the Armenian Genocide was commemorated in 1965.
 The anniversary released a flood of articles on the subject to be published in the newspaper.
 On April 24, the day of commemoration, she put out a special issue about the Armenian Genocide and sent it to members of Congress, President Johnson and Vice President Hubert Humphrey.
 Her editorial called "Out of Smoldering Ashes" was subsequently published in the Congressional Record.
 She also wrote about Lord Byron’s study of the Armenian language at the Mekhitarist Monastery in Venice, about the history of Watertown, about the Armenian collection at the Watertown Public Library and about the federal grants for a bilingual program in the public schools.
 She reviewed many books by Armenian-Americans, finding her true calling in this sort of writing.